 - You can’t return to work in any occupation

 The first type means you can’t do your regular job but could train to work in a different industry.
-The second type is more difficult because it means you can’t work in any occupation.
-The one exception is when innovative therapy aids your recovery to the point where you can resume employment, in which case you could return to work and keep your TPD benefit payout.
+The second type is more difficult because you can’t work in any occupation.
+The one exception is when innovative therapy aids your recovery to the point where you can resume employment, in which case you could return to work and keep your TPD insurance benefit payout.